-- a.
-An engineering survey, by a competent person, of the structures to determine the layout, condition of framing, floors, walls, foundation, and underpinnings.
-The potential for building damage or collapse and existence of other potential or real demolition hazards shall be part of the survey. - b.
-A demolition plan, by a competent person, based on the engineering survey shall be developed which shall include a detailed plan authorizing the procedures for safe demolition and removal of all building materials.
-Protocol for removal of any hazardous materials from the site shall be included in this plan, based on the hazardous materials survey outlined below. - c.
+- c.
+Demolition plan, by a competent person, based on the engineering survey shall be developed which shall include a detailed plan authorizing the procedures for safe demolition and removal of all building materials.
+Protocol for removal of any hazardous materials from the site shall be included in this plan, based on the hazardous materials survey outlined below. - d.
 A hazardous materials survey, by a competent person, shall be conducted.
 The purpose is to determine if any hazardous materials, chemicals, gases, explosives, flammable liquids, biological, ionizing, or other suspect substances require additional action during demolition.
 This would include any pipes, tanks, or other equipment containing hazardous materials requiring additional controls.

-4.8 Motor Vehicle Operations
+4.9 Motor Vehicle Operations

-4.8.1 Driver's License
+4.9.1 Driver's License